cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 React users can use the [`useMetamask`](https://github.com/mdtanrikulu/use-metamask) hook which greatly simplifies this setup while covering all the major edge cases one usually has to handle manually.

+## useWallet

+[`useWallet`](https://github.com/aragon/use-wallet) is a React hook which makes it possible to connect any dApp with any Ethereum provider.

+Using `useWallet` one gets access to a library agnostic implementation (works with e.g. Ethers, Web3, ...) which provides features such as a simple wallet integration, access to the user's current account balance, tracking of transactions and more.

 ## Solidity Visual Developer

 [Solidity Visual Developer](https://github.com/ConsenSys/vscode-solidity-auditor) by ConsenSys is an extension which adds Solidity language and visual security auditor support to your Visual Studio Code installation.